Epithets of Jupiter: Capitoline cult

 Jupiter's most ancient attested forms of cult are those of the state.
 The most important of his sanctuaries in Rome were located on the Capitoline Hill (Mons Capitolinus), earlier Tarpeius.
 The Mount had two peaks, each devoted to acts of cult related to Jupiter.
 The northern and higher peak was the citadel (arx).
 On the arx was located the observation place of the augurs (the auguraculum), to which the monthly procession of the sacra Idulia was directed.
 On the southern peak was the most ancient sanctuary of the god, traditionally said to have been built by Romulus: this was the Temple of Jupiter Feretrius, which was restored by Augustus.
 The god here had no image and was represented by the sacred flintstone (silex).
 The most ancient known rites, those of the spolia opima and of the fetials, connect Jupiter with Mars and Quirinus, and are dedicated to Iuppiter Feretrius or Iuppiter Lapis.
 From this earliest period, the concept of the sky god encompassed the ethical and political domain.

 Lightning and rain

-Juppiter Tonans ("Thundering Jove") was the aspect (numen) of Jupiter venerated in the Temple of Juppiter Tonans, which was vowed in 26 BCE by Augustus and dedicated in 22 on the Capitoline Hill; the Emperor had narrowly escaped being struck by lightning during the campaign in Cantabria.
+Jupiter Tonans ("Thundering Jove") was the aspect (numen) of Jupiter venerated in the Temple of Jupiter Tonans, which was vowed in 26 BCE by Augustus and dedicated in 22 on the Capitoline Hill; the Emperor had narrowly escaped being struck by lightning during the campaign in Cantabria.
 An old temple in the Campus Martius had long been dedicated to Juppiter Fulgens.
 The original cult image installed in the sanctuary by its founder was by Leochares, a Greek sculptor of the 4th century BCE.
 The sculpture at the Prado is considered to be a late 1st-century replacement commissioned by Domitian.
 The Baroque-era restoration of the arms gives Jupiter a baton-like scepter in his raised hand.